doanduyhai/Achilles/documentation/simpleWideRow.markdown

  to persist the bean it because there is no eager field to be saved**.

-	...

 	WideRowEntity entity = new WideRowEntity();
 	entity.setId(1L);

-	em.persist(entity);  // Useless, nothing will be persisted so fart
+	em.persist(entity);  // Useless, nothing will be persisted so far

  To get the **WideMap** proxy, you must first obtain an entity from the EntityManager (by *find()* or *merge()*).